Ethiopia's Events and Festivals

 Ethiopia has been the home of different religious festival attractions from time immemorial where one can see colorful local feast-days or traditional celebrations.
 Ethiopia is unique in dates of Epiphany, Easter, Christmas and many other holidays.
 The finding of the True Cross festival (Meskel) is one of the religious events and festivals that are uniquely celebrated in Ethiopia.

 There are several times of the year in Ethiopia when the entire country comes together in the celebrations of events and festivals of great significance.
-They constitute part of Ethiopia tourist attractions.
+They constitute part of Ethiopia tourist attractions which include Ethiopia historical tourist attractions, Ethiopia cultural tourist attractions, adventure attractions and activities in Ethiopia and others.
 Addis Ababa is one of the many places in Ethiopia which retain traces of outdoor Christian festivals such as but not limited to The Finding of the True Cross Festival and the Ethiopian Epiphany celebration.
 September, November and January are the best times of the year to attend religious festivals in Ethiopia.
+The above festival are some of the top Addis Ababa tourist attractions.
 It is worth planning your Ethiopia tours to correspond with either of the below occasions, as there is nothing like them to be seen anywhere else in the world.
-Or you can include them in your either Ethiopia historical tour packages or Ethiopia cultural tour packages.
+Or you can include them in your either Ethiopia historical tours, Ethiopia cultural tours or Ethiopia wildlife tours.

 The Finding of the True Cross Festival (Meskel)